Products

 Removing supervised AI from classrooms does not reduce student AI use.
 It moves it home.
 Unsupervised, unmediated, with no teacher in the loop.
 That is the worst of both worlds for academic integrity.

-The cheating concern in education is real, and it predates AI.
+Academic dishonesty in education is real, and it predates AI.
 What is new is that for the first time, schools can put student AI use under direct teacher observation rather than driving it underground.
 That is a feature of supervised classroom AI no consumer product offers, and no AI ban can deliver.

 4. Privacy, equity, and the things we cannot bluff